coderdiaz/nuxtjs-ecomm/README.md

 ## Items of Note in this Theme

-Info about responsive images from [imgix](https://www.imgix.com) I know it seems concerning we are adding an API key for Snipcart that could be find in the javascript, but as per Snipcart: "This key can be shared without security issues because it only allows a specific subset of API operations."
+-Info about responsive images from [imgix](https://www.imgix.com) -I know it seems concerning we are adding an API key for Snipcart that could be find in the javascript, but as per Snipcart:
+>"This key can be shared without security issues because it only allows a specific subset of API operations."
-Tailwind CSS
+-Tailwind CSS

 ## Launching the project in production